Biggest Sharks in the World

 The great white shark is considered to be the strongest shark in the world.
 They have the most powerful bite, at 18,000 newtons or 1,835 kilograms of force.

-Which is the largest shark in the world?
+Which is the biggest shark in the world?

-The whale shark is the largest shark in the world.
+The whale shark is the biggest shark in the world.
 On average, they reach lengths of around 33 feet.
 But, the largest specimens are thought to be up to double that length.

 What are the three biggest sharks in the world?